momentohq/public-dev-docs/docs/cache/develop/api-reference/http-api.md

 ---
 sidebar_position: 7
-title: HTTP API
+title: HTTP API reference for Momento Cache
 sidebar_label: HTTP API
-description: Discover the HTTP API for edge computing services to access serverless caching and pub/sub services.
+description: Discover the HTTP API for edge computing services to access serverless caching.
 ---

-# HTTP API Reference
+# HTTP API Reference for Momento Cache

 <img src="/img/http-api.jpg" width="90%" alt="a picture of abstract shapes as building and nodes of data connecting them at high speed" />